-Component Level Testing will be implemented during the FCA for each component and subcomponent.
-During the source code review, compliance builds, and security testing, Pro V&V will utilize limited structural-based techniques (white-box testing).
+Component Level Testing will be implemented during the FCA for each component and subcomponent that were modified.
+During the Source Code Review, Compliance Builds, and Security Testing, Pro V&V will utilize limited structural-based techniques (white-box testing).
 Additionally, specification-based techniques (black-box testing) will be utilized for the individual software components.